Jesus often read and spoke from the Prophet Isaiah (Esaias). He introduced himself from the reading of Esaias at the beginning of his ministry.

-The term “fulfil” as used in Matt.
+The term “fulfil” as used in Luke is also used in Matt.
 5:17 can also be translated “accomplish” or “complete (perfect)” and maybe even “amplify”.
 One example is in Matt.
 5:28.
 Jesus’ first advent did fulfil prophecy, complete a phase in the great mystery, level up, accomplish and satisfy the requirement for redemption, and complete the task of delivering the Gospel that was good news.
 Definition for “fulfil” G4137:

 *G4137 – πληρόωto – make replete, i.e. (literally) to cram (a net), level up (a hollow), or (figuratively) to furnish (or imbue, diffuse, influence), satisfy, execute (an office), finish (a period or task), verify (or coincide with a prediction), etc. Derivation: from G4134; KJV Usage: accomplish, X after, (be) complete, end, expire, fill (up), fulfil, (be, make) full (come), fully preach, perfect, supply.